FreeCAD/homebrew-freecad/README.md

   file at a time.

 Not all PR's require running through the CI, one example would be updating this README file.
-If a PR does not update a formula file within this repo then within the PR description, and in the commit message add the following `[no ci]` allowing the PR to be merged into the repo without running CI checks.
+If a PR does not update a formula file within this repo add the following `[no ci]` to the commit message allowing the PR to be merged into the repo without running CI checks.

 ## Maintenance 🧹